Defining of condition types can be done in few simple steps.

 In the IMG, click on the define condition types option.

-Choose Define Condition Type option.
+In next step, Choose Define Condition Type option.

 You can find all of the existing entries for condition types.